-The used-car price spike adds another layer, boosting fleet valuations on paper.
-But the core question remains: is this a sustainable re-rating or a momentum trade that ends in a rug pull?
-The higher CAR climbs on squeeze dynamics alone, the more violent the eventual reversion — unless analysts capitulate and raise targets to match.
-Watch short interest data and daily volume for signs that covering is exhausting itself.
-When retail momentum fades, it tends to fade fast.
+The used-car price spike adds another layer, lifting fleet valuations on paper.
+But the core question stands: sustainable re-rating, or momentum trade that ends in a rug pull?
+The higher CAR climbs on squeeze dynamics alone, the more violent the reversion — unless analysts capitulate and raise targets to match.
+Watch short interest and daily volume for signs the covering is running out.
+When retail momentum fades, it fades fast.

 Avis Budget Stock Hit $360 While Analysts Say It's Worth $106 — Someone Is Very Wrong

-Avis Budget Group (CAR) closed at $359.62, which is 240% above the Street consensus target of $106.43.
-That's not a rounding error or a stale model.
-Every covering analyst rates the stock Hold or worse, with targets ranging from $95 to $128, implying 65% to 74% downside from here.
-The last time the rental car sector saw a gap this wide between price and consensus, it was 2021, and that ended with a 75% drawdown.
+Avis Budget Group (CAR) closed at $359.62.
+That's 240% above the Street consensus target of $106.43.
+It's not a rounding error or a stale model.
+Every covering analyst rates the stock Hold or worse.
+Targets range from $95 to $128, implying 65% to 74% downside.
+The last time the rental car sector saw a gap this wide between price and consensus was 2021.
+It ended with a 75% drawdown.

 What the Street Believes

-The bull case for CAR is simple and sounds great at a bar: TSA staffing disruptions at U.S. airports have created bottlenecks, stranded travelers are renting cars instead of flying connections, and that surge in demand is flowing straight to Avis and Hertz.
+The bull case for CAR is simple and sounds great at a bar.
+TSA staffing disruptions have jammed U.S. airports.
+Stranded travelers are renting cars instead of flying connections.
+That surge in demand flows straight to Avis and Hertz.
 Used car prices ticked up, helping Avis recover some residual value on its fleet.
 Travel is booming.
 Airport chaos is profit.

-The problem is that this thesis requires you to believe a temporary disruption — TSA staffing fluctuations that could normalize in weeks — permanently re-rates a company carrying roughly $25bn in debt, burning $1.1bn in free cash flow over the trailing twelve months, and trading at 51.2x forward earnings.
-For context, the S&P 500 trades around 20x forward earnings.
+The problem: this thesis asks you to believe a temporary disruption — TSA staffing that could normalize in weeks — permanently re-rates a company with roughly $25bn in debt, $1.1bn in trailing free cash burn, and a 51.2x forward earnings multiple.
+The S&P 500 trades around 20x forward.
 You're paying a tech-growth multiple for a car rental company that lost money last quarter.

 Here's where it gets uncomfortable.
-The stock didn't triple because institutions ran new DCF models and decided the business was worth $360.
-It tripled because 48.28% of the float was sold short, and when prices started moving up on the TSA narrative, short sellers were forced to buy shares to cover their positions.
+The stock didn't triple because institutions ran new DCF models and landed on $360.
+It tripled because 48.28% of the float was sold short.
+When prices started moving on the TSA narrative, shorts had to buy to cover.
 That buying pushed prices higher, which forced more shorts to cover, which pushed prices higher still.
-The RSI — a momentum indicator where anything above 70 is considered overbought — sits at 91.90.
+The RSI — a momentum indicator where anything above 70 is overbought — sits at 91.90.
 That's not bullish momentum.
 That's a mechanical feedback loop.

 What the Data Actually Shows

-Strip away the squeeze mechanics and the airport-chaos headlines, and the underlying business looks like a company still in damage-control mode.
+Strip away the squeeze mechanics and the airport-chaos headlines, and the underlying business looks like a company still in damage control.

 Start with earnings.
 Avis Budget has missed analyst estimates four quarters in a row.
 The misses aren't small.
 Four quarters ago, the company reported a loss of $14.35 per share against an estimate of negative $5.61 — a miss of 155.7%.
 Three quarters ago, it earned $0.10 against an estimate of $1.83, a miss of 94.3%.
-The only recent bright spot was two quarters ago, when it beat estimates with $10.11 per share vs. $7.90 expected — a 28% beat that now looks like seasonal noise rather than a trend change.
+The one bright spot was two quarters ago: $10.11 per share vs. $7.90 expected, a 28% beat.
+That now looks like seasonal noise, not a trend change.

 Then there's the fleet.
 This is the real story buried under the squeeze drama.